natacha-beck/imputePrepSanger/README.md

 9. The desired name for the output folder (this folder will be created when running the pipeline).
 10. A flag indicating if variants appearing in the .multiply file should be removed.
 Leave blank if FALSE, or write any string for TRUE.

-An example of the command line to run the pipeline with the flag to remove variants in the .multiply file.
+An example of the command line to run the pipeline with the flag to remove variants present in the .multiply file.

-./imputePrep_script.sh genoPlink PsychChip_15048346_B-b37 0.10 0.10 0.05 5e-8 ../folder/foo/vardata fixData results TRUE
+./imputePrep_script.sh genoPlink PsychChip_15048346_B-b37 0.10 0.10 0.05 5e-8 path/and/name/of/vardata/folder path/and/name/of/fixdata/folder nameOfResultsFolder TRUE

-An example of the command line to run the pipeline without the flag to remove variants in the .multiply file.
+An example of the command line to run the pipeline without the flag to remove variants present in the .multiply file.

-./imputePrep_script.sh genoPlink PsychChip_15048346_B-b37 0.10 0.10 0.05 5e-8 ../folder/foo/vardata fixData results
+./imputePrep_script.sh genoPlink PsychChip_15048346_B-b37 0.10 0.10 0.05 5e-8 path/and/name/of/vardata/folder path/and/name/of/fixdata/folder nameOfResultsFolder

 #### Ouput files

 Two folders containing the results are created: one with the name given at point 9 above, and the other the same + "_FullOutput".
-The first folder will contain the resulting .vcf files to be sent to the Sanger, a text file called FinalReport.txt, which summarise the different steps, the number of variants removed and why, and a resultsScreen.txt which contains all the information appearing at the screen when running the pipeline.
+The first folder will contain the resulting .vcf files to be sent to the Sanger, a text file called FinalReport.txt, which summarize the different steps, the number of variants removed and why, and a resultsScreen.txt which contains all the information appearing at the screen when running the pipeline.

 The second folder contains all intermediate files created during the pipeline.
-These can be deleted, but can also help undertand some details if necessary.
+These can be deleted, but can also help understand some details if necessary.
+For example, the file that will have the same name as the strand file but with the extension .pos contains all the variants removed due to a difference larger than 10bp between the position in the strand file and in the input Plink file.

 ## The Sanger Imputation Service